cremerfc/knowledgebase/sol1.md

 <h1> Solution for Replicated Quest for the Ring </h1>

-If you have landed here, you probably are have run into this issue:
+If you have landed here, you probably have run into this issue:

 <p align="center"><img src="tile.png" width=450 ></img></p>